 Risk is inherent in the Group's activities and is managed through a process of ongoing identification, measurement and monitoring, subject to risk limits and other controls.
-The Group is exposed to credit risk, liquidity risk, operational risk, market risk, legal risk and strategic risk as well as other forms of risk inherent in its financial operations.
+The Group is exposed to financial and non-financial risks including credit risk, liquidity risk, operational risk, market risk, legal risk, strategic risk as well as other forms of risk inherent in its financial operations, all of which are captured and detailed in the Group's Risk Taxonomy.